Eight people escape flaming boat on Fourth of July

 Christopher Gibson, 43, of Acworth, Georgia, was towing his son and his son’s friend on a tube behind his 18-foot, 1997 Rinker speed boat when the motor’s engine caught fire, according to Cpl.
 John MacDonald, spokesman for the Maine Warden’s Service.
 Five other passengers were aboard the boat when the flames broke out.

-Gibson and his passengers — all of whom were under the age of 16 — escaped the burning vessel before game wardens arrived to assist in the rescue, MacDonald said.
-Other boaters and members of the Hartland Fire Department helped the group return safely to land, he said.
+Gibson and his passengers — all of whom were under the age of 16 — jumped from the burning vessel and were ferried safely to shore by other boaters, just as members of the fire department arrived to assist in the rescue, said Hartland Assist Fire Chief Charles Gould.

+The pond was filled with boats for the Fourth of July holiday, Gould said.
+One man who helped shuttle the marooned teenagers said he drove his boat over when he saw passengers “bailing out” over the side, he said.

+The boat was engulfed in flames by the time firefighters reached the boat, which was in the middle of the pond, as far from the beach as could be, Gould said.
+Firefighters towed it back to shore and doused the fire there.
+The boat was destroyed, Gould said.

-Wardens have not yet determined the cause of the fire, which destroyed the boat.
-Authorities believe the flames started inside the engine compartment, MacDonald said.
+Wardens, who arrived after everyone made it safely to land, have not yet determined the cause of the fire, MacDonald said.
+Authorities believe the flames started inside the engine, which Gibson had just topped off with 18 gallons of fuel, Gould said.

 Follow the Bangor Daily News on Facebook for the latest Maine news.